nicobast/locusmental_wp1_tasks/README.md

 * *low_salience_ball_size = round(0.91 * size_fixation_cross_in_pixels)* translates to 2.9 degrees visual angle on 24 inch screen with 25.59 inches screen distance.

-## Cued Visual Search Task
+# Cued Visual Search Task
-# Two Versions Available
+## Two Versions Available
-  * cued-visual-search-cross.py - fixation cross as inter stimulus
+  * cued-visual-search-cross.py - fixation cross as inter stimulus, curently no eye-tracking
-  * cued-visual-search-animation.py - animations as inter stimulus
+  * cued-visual-search-animation.py - animations as inter stimulus, currently adapted to record eye-tracking data

-# For the Animations
+## For the Animations
   * The animations are pre-rendered and stored in the project directory: .\Media\Videos\1080x60.
   * You need to either download the animations or clone them with the repository.
 * If you want to render the animations from the animation-cued-visual-search.py script:
   * The rendered videos will be stored in the same location (.\Media\Videos\1080p60).
   * After rendering, select the videos you want to use and rename them sequentially from 1 to 21, otherwise you need to adjust the code in the task

-# Before running the task
+## Before running the task
   * Create folders in your project directory if not existing data\cued_visual_search\logging_data
   * Set resolution to fit your monitor
   * Use 'escape' to abrupt the task

+# Rapid Sound Sequences
+ * File: rapid-sound-sequences.py

+## Task Description
+  * the task is designed to present a series of auditory stimuli (tones of varying frequencies) in rapid succession.The task includes four conditions: two control conditions (regular and irregular sequences) and two transition conditions (from regular to irregular and from irregular to regular).

+  * Control Conditions:
+  Regular: Sounds presented in a predictable, repeating pattern.
+  Irregular: Sounds presented in a randomized pattern.
+  * Transition Conditions:
+  Regular-to-Irregular: Sequence transitions from regular to irregular patterns.
+  Irregular-to-Regular: Sequence transitions from irregular to regular patterns.